Rapid asymptomatic testing is also known as lateral flow testing.

 Rapid tests are available to help find people who are asymptomatic, to help us to stop the spread of the virus in Rutland.

 - Taking a test and getting your result

 - What you need to do with your results

-To be eligible for a test at the Rutland testing site, you will need to meet the criteria.
+To be eligible for a test at the Rutland testing site:

 - not have any symptoms of COVID-19 – if you do have symptoms, you must not book a lateral flow test.
 You must book a test through the gov.uk website or call 119, and self-isolate until you receive your test result